 - Training: you will be required to attend training sessions for your specific area, in addition to receiving training while on-the-job during your shift.

 We are currently seeking volunteers for this position for:

 As we will invest time training you to do the role, we ask that you be available to commit to a regular shift for a period of at least six months.

 Thank you for your interest in volunteering for SPCA.
 Volunteers are a vital part of the SPCA team and we simply couldn't do the work we do without the large number of volunteers who donate their time to help the animals.

-Please note: All of our centres and op shops have minimum age requirements for volunteer jobs.
-If you are under 16 years of age, please enquire directly with your local centre about volunteer opportunities.
-You may be need to provide an up-to-date Ministry of Justice check prior to starting.
+Please note: All of our centres and op shops have minimum age requirements to volunteer.
+For op shop volunteers the minimum age is 15 years.
+For volunteering at a centre, please enquire with them directly if you are under 16 years of age.
+You may need to provide an up-to-date Ministry of Justice check prior to starting.